calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 Basic procedure to compile Octave with 64-bit indexing (experimental switch --enable-64):
 =========================================================================================

-1) Install Ubuntu Linux Desktop 14.04 from ISO distribution file
+1) Install Ubuntu Linux Desktop 14.04 from ISO distribution file (Installation CD-ROM can be downloaded from original distribution site http://mirror.anl.gov/pub/ubuntu-iso/DVDs/ubuntu/14.04/release/ or from my GitHub backup https://github.com/calaba/Ubuntu-Linux-Desktop--14.04-LTS-ISO).
+The compilation and installation procedures might work on later versions of Ubuntu Linux Desktop as well - i.e. 14.04.1 or 14.10 - I just didn't have time to test those (yet).

 2) (optional) Update Ubuntu Linux Desktop with latest updates

 3) Install git by running command 'sudo apt-get install git' from terminal window (needs Internet connection)

 4) Clone this repository into your folder of choice by executing: sudo git clone https://github.com/calaba/octave-3.8.2-enable-64-ubuntu-14.04.git

 5) Run 'sudo all.sh' script in terminal window - it will:

     a) Install all required libraries and tools for compilation using apt - executes script '1-compile-install-prereq.sh'